Magnetism in Gemstones

 8) Titanium (Ti) by itself does not cause color or magnetic response in natural gemstones.
 As a solid metal, titanium is weakly magnetic.
 But titanium primarily appears in gemstones as ions (Ti4+), which are only barely paramagnetic, and not detectable with a magnet in natural stones.
 Even synthetic colorless Rutile, composed entirely of titanium and oxygen ions, is diamagnetic or very weakly magnetic.

-The interaction between small amounts of titanium ions and iron ions can create strong color in a number of gems through a process called intervalence charge transfer.
+Titanium is important to color in gemstones because the interaction between small amounts of titanium ions and iron ions creates strong color in a number of gems through a process called intervalence charge transfer.
 This chemical process involving electron charge transfers from Fe2+ to Ti4+, as well as from Fe2+ to Fe3+, results in the rich blue hues of Sapphire (inert to moderately magnetic) and blue Kyanite (inert).
 The process of Fe2+ to Ti4+ charge transfer also induces dark brown color in Dravite Tourmaline (inert).
 Manganese (Mn2+) to titanium (Ti4+) charge transfer contributes to yellow color in some Tourmalines (inert to drag response).
 Any magnetic attraction in gems containing titanium is due to the presence of iron and/or manganese, not to titanium or to charge transfer processes involving titanium.

 Iron ions involved in charge transfer processes are responsible for blue color as seen in Iolite, green color as seen in green "Verdelite" Tourmaline, and brown color as seen in Dravite Tourmaline.
 Iron also induces yellow and black colors in other gems.

 Vanadium can be the primary cause of color in many green gems such as Emerald and Tsavorite Garnet.
 A number of green gems that have the word "chrome" in the trade name are actually colored primarily by vanadium.
 Examples include Chrome Sphene, Chrome Tourmaline and Chrome Kornerupine.
 Our own comparisons of UV fluorescence, Chelsea filter reactions and absorption spectra indicate that vanadium (V3+) rather than chromium (Cr3+) is the dominant coloring agent in these gems.
-Like chromium, vanadium is not magnetically detectable in concentrations less than approximately 0.4% vanadium oxide.
+Like chromium oxide, vanadium oxide is not magnetically detectable in concentrations less than approximately 0.4% by weight.